Click to add your own text here

 Our Host and President

-Stuart has earned degrees in physics (B.S., Drexel University), systems engineering and operations research (M.S.E., University of Pennsylvania), and was awarded an honorary Doctor of Laws degree (LL.D) for his Master’s work in Christian apologetics (Trinity International University) .
-He had a tri-vocational career that spanned being founder and president of Advanced Business Software, president of Simon Greenleaf University, and vice president of information systems for Callaway Golf.
-He taught and lectured on Christian worldview and apologetics at churches throughout Southern California and Colorado.
+Stuart has earned degrees in physics (B.S., Drexel Institute of Technology), systems engineering and operations research (M.S.E., University of Pennsylvania), and was awarded the honorary Doctor of Laws degree (LL.D.) by Simon Greenleaf School of Law (now Trinity Law School, Deerfield IL) for his work in integrating law, apologetics and human rights as president of the School while completing his Masters of Arts program in theology.
+Stu had a tri-vocational career that spanned computer information systems and software as well as academia.
+He taught and lectured on Christian worldview and apologetics at churches throughout Southern California, Colorado, and now Arizona.

-He was a hard-core agnostic, but became disillusioned with his secular and worldly values in his mid-30’s.
-Stu went on a multi-year intensive investigation to discover the meaning of life and objective morality and it resulted in him becoming a committed Christian.
-Even so, he will objectively lay out both affirming and opposing evidences from science and theology in an open and transparent manner.
+He was a hard-core agnostic who became disillusioned with secular answers and worldly values in his mid-30’s.
+Stu went on a multi-year intensive investigation to discover the meaning and purpose of life which eventually resulted in him becoming a committed Christian.
+Even so at Socrates he will objectively lay out both affirming and opposing evidences from science and theology in an open and transparent manner.
 His goal is for you to examine these topics from multiple paths of inquiry so you will be able to draw your own conclusions, as well as better appreciate the conclusions of others.

 Dick earned a B.S. degree in chemistry (Northern Illinois University) and an M.S. degree in Chemistry (Roosevelt University).
 He was a research chemist at The Sherwin Williams Company before moving to the sales, marketing and business side.
 He was a vice president with SW for 10 of the 23 years he was there.
 For the next 25 years Dick was president and principal owner of XIM Products, Inc., a manufacturer and marketer of specialty paints, coatings and associated products.
 Dick sold his company and retired in 2013.
 He currently divides his time between Saddlebrooke, AZ and Cleveland, OH where he is active in his church, Habitat for Humanity and the Fellowship of Christian Athletes.
 Dick maintains his interest in science focusing on physics, astronomy and cosmology.
 Beside golf and tennis, Dick and his best friend, Petey, a rescue dog who is part Norwegian Elkhound and part German Shepherd, love to be out in the mountains off-roading in the Jeep.

 Gale Orr is the former founder and owner of The Hideaway, a retreat and conference center in Monument, Colorado.
-She will host conversations and discussion groups in their home.
+She and Stu host social and educational Socrates events and conversations in their home.

-Gale and her husband Stu are originally from California moving to SaddleBrooke from Colorado in 2019 upon retirement.
+Gale and Stu are originally from California moving to SaddleBrooke from Colorado in 2019 upon retirement.
 Together they have a total of four children and nine grandchildren.
-They love SaddleBrooke – its people and its spectacular beauty – and enjoy hiking, music, dining and dancing, and most importantly researching and discussing the ultimate questions of life.
+They love SaddleBrooke – its people and its spectacular beauty – and enjoy hiking, music, dining and dancing, and most importantly researching and discussing the big questions of life.

 Science and Theology Advisor